 5. Recycle.
 This one is easy.
 Have the kids separate cans and other recyclables.
 Teach them the difference between trash and something that can be used again or made into something new.

 But another part of recycling you might not think about is composting.
 I have a compost bin, and the kids help me dump our food scraps in it every night.
 When I open the bin, they love seeing all the worms and seeing how (like magic) food and paper turn back into dirt.
 Composting is nature’s way of recycling!

-You can even make your own cleaning products that work just as effectively as store bought products, but are much less expensive.
+You can even make your own all-purpose cleaner that work just as effectively as store bought products, but are much less expensive.